pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic--Maths-Libraries.md

 All of these libraries use the floating point package located in the machine's ROM.
 This can result in a compact binary

-# Math library aliases
+# Maths library aliases

-Aliases are provided to make usage of math libraries straight forward.
-Including the alias in the zcc invocation will provide all necessary configuration options relevant for each math library.
+Aliases are provided to make usage of maths libraries straight forward.
+Including the alias in the zcc invocation will provide all necessary configuration options relevant for each maths library.

 ## classic